 Wind Power energy is the most cost efficient form of energy.
 Many villages are running on the power generated by the turbines.
 It is assumed that in the near future a huge number of developers sanctioning hefty projects would help wind power stand next to solar and hydro electricity.

-The Gorilla fan also works the same way.
+The Atomberg fan also works the same way.
 A little pricey than other fans while installing but helps you save up to 60% on your electricity bills by using just 1/3 of electricity, making it the most efficient fan in India.